Home > Outdoor > Hiking

 Hiking pants typically come in three main options: full-length, convertible, and roll-up.

 Full-length pants are a great option for complete leg protection, even in the summer.
-Most of the pants on our list are considered full-length like the Patagonia Skyline Traveler Pants or the Columbia Saturday Trail Pant.
+Most of the pants on our list are considered full-length like the Gnara Go There or the REI Co-op Trailmade Pants.

 Women's Hiking Pants

-Leggings always provide great mobility being comprised mostly of spandex, such as the Fjallraven Abisko Trekking Tights HD seen here; (photo/Miya Tsudome)
+Leggings always provide great mobility being composed mostly of spandex, such as the Fjรคllrรคven Abisko Trekking Tights HD seen here; (photo/Miya Tsudome)

 Features

-When out on the trail, pockets can be helpful when needing to access items quickly.
-Often you’ll see hiking pants with front and back pockets.
+Pockets can be helpful when accessing items quickly while out on the trail.
+Often, hiking pants will have front and back pockets, like we noted on the REI Co-op Trailmade Pants.
 Pants with more versatility will provide a zippered pocket on the thigh for added security.

-Since we like to stay on the move, we prefer pants with deep pockets that fit our phones or snacks and, ideally ones that zip.
-When it comes to pockets that are not functional for our needs, they tend to make it on our cons list.
+Since we like to stay on the move, we prefer pants with deep pockets that fit our phones or snacks and, ideally, zips.
+Pockets that are not functional for our needs tend to make it on our cons list.

 Weather Protection

-A DWR (durable waterproof repellent) coating is used on most hiking pants.
-It doesn’t make pants completely waterproof but adds enough protection to keep you dry on dewy mornings or in light showers.
+Most hiking pants have a DWR (durable waterproof repellent) coating.
+This coating doesn’t make the pants completely waterproof, but it adds enough protection to keep you dry on dewy mornings or in light showers.

 Women's Hiking Pants